 Non-recovered write The number of write errors that could not be corrected.
 Warning: This signals that this volume is significantly damaged.
 It is recommended not to use this volume for further writing.
 The volume's condition field will automatically be switched to 'Suspect'.
 This prevents the system from using it for writing.
 If more than one volume shows this error in short sequence, the drive should be inspected.
 Recovered write The number of writing errors that were successfully corrected.

-Warning: See 'Non-recovered write'

-Recovered read The number of read errors that were successfully corrected.
+Non-recovered read The number of reading errors that could not be corrected.
+Warning: See 'Non-recovered write' Recovered read The number of read errors that were successfully corrected.
+NanoPure This section shows the media quality, as read from the cartridge chip when NanoPure Media are used.